-Administrative procedure (AP): a statement of the process to be used in implementing a corresponding Board Policy.
+Administrative procedure (AP): a statement of the process to be used when implementing a corresponding Board Policy (BP).
 The Chancellor approves and issues Administrative Procedures. (see Definition in GCCCD governing board document).

-Annual unit plan: the annual process by which college programs and departments advocate for resources, including budget, staffing, technology, etc.
+Annual Unit Plan (AUP): the annual process by which college programs and departments advocate for resources, including budget, staffing, technology, etc.

-Asset-minded: an asset-based perspective views diversity in thought, culture, and traits as positive assets.
-Students, staff and faculty are valued for what they bring to a space rather than being characterized by what they may need to work on or lack.
+Asset-minded: an asset-based perspective that views diversity in thought, culture, and traits as positive assets.
+Students, classified professionals and faculty are all valued for their unique perspectives and what they bring to a space; no group or individual will be characterized by any perceived lack.

-AP/BP 2510: the GCCCD governing board has an administrative procedure and board policythat pertains to "Participation in Local Decision-Making" (see AP 2510 and BP 2510).
+AP/BP 2510: the GCCCD governing board has an administrative procedure and board policy that pertains to "Participation in Local Decision-Making" (see AP 2510 and BP 2510).